 On 27 June 2012, the South Australian Minister introduced the National Energy Retail Rules under section 238 of the National Energy Retail Law (NERL) set out in the Schedule to the National Energy Retail Law (South Australia) Act 2011.
-These Rules commenced operation as a law of Tasmania, the Australian Capital Territory and the Commonwealth on 1 July 2012; South Australia on 1 February 2013 and New South Wales on 1 July 2013.
+These Rules commenced operation as a law of Tasmania, the Australian Capital Territory and the Commonwealth on 1 July 2012; South Australia on 1 February 2013, New South Wales on 1 July 2013 and Queensland on 1 July 2015.

-These Rules do not apply in any other jurisdiction until the NERL is implemented as a law in that jurisdiction.
+These Rules do not apply in Victoria, Western Australia or the Northern Territory until the NERL is implemented as a law in that jurisdiction.